vincentwoo/blog/_posts/2013-03-08-above-and-beyond-the-affirm-job-puzzle.md

 ![The grid with coordinates][6]

-Following the pattern of coordinates here, you can see the largest number on each ring occurs on the negative Y axis.
+Following the pattern of coordinates here, you can see the largest number on each ring occurs on the negative X axis.
 Essentially we can say that if a number is the largest number on ring n, its position will be (0, -n).
 After a bit more thought, I figured that you could represent the various corners of the unit hexagon as six vectors that all pointed to hexagons exactly one away from the